Bartlesville Radio » News » Stearman Files Bills Addressing COVID-19 Vaccines

 House Bill 4321 would prohibit the State Department of Health, medical facilities and doctors from bribing parents into having their children vaccinated.

 Stearman says no State or private entity should use financial incentives to push the use of an experimental therapeutic such as the COVID-19 vaccine on Oklahomans.
-She says the choice whether or not to vaccinate a child should be based solely on medical risk and benefit, not based on any artificial financial benefit because it egregious to play on the financial struggles of parents to influence their medical decisions for their children.
+She says the choice whether or not to vaccinate a child should be based solely on medical risk and benefit, not based on any artificial financial benefit because it is egregious to play on the financial struggles of parents to influence their medical decisions for their children.

 While this is not practiced in Oklahoma, Stearman says this bill is a great way of preventing this from happening.
 She says people should not be bribed to get a vaccine for a gaming console.